CivicDataLab/2022-Assam-Flood-Response/CONTRIBUTING.md

 * You can try running `npx next lint` for style unification

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its Creative Commons Attribution 4.0 International License.